Sunday, October 8, 2017

 40 Now when the owner of the vineyard comes, what will he do to those tenants?'
 41 They answered, 'He will bring those wretches to a wretched end and lease the vineyard to other tenants who will deliver the produce to him at the proper time.'
 42 Jesus said to them, 'Have you never read in the scriptures: The stone which the builders rejected has become the cornerstone; this is the Lord's doing and we marvel at it?
 43 'I tell you, then, that the kingdom of God will be taken from you and given to a people who will produce its fruit.'

 We cannot comprehend the word of God unless God himself opens our hearts (Acts 16:14).
 However, it is up to us to arouse our curiosity by listening and to stop and stand before the Word…

 4. An interpretation of the text

 a) An invitation to listen:

 The parable begins with an invitation to listen: Listen to another parable (v.33).
-Jesus seems to draw the attention of the leaders of the people to the parable he is about to proclaim.
-This is an imperative, «listen», which does not exclude a certain menace (Gnilka) if we look at the way the parable ends: « I tell you, then, that the kingdom of God will be taken from you and given to a people who will produce its fruit» (v.43).
+Jesus draws the attention of the leaders of the people to the parable He is about to proclaim.
+This is an imperative, “"listen"”, which does not exclude a certain threat if we look at the way the parable ends: " I tell you, then, that the kingdom of God will be taken from you and given to a people who will produce its fruit" (v.43).
 On the other hand, Jesus explains the parable of the sower to his disciples without any sign of reproach (Mt 13:18).

-In his parable, Jesus refers to this concrete situation but takes it to a higher level of understanding, that is, the situation becomes a compendium of the story of God and his people.
-Matthew invites the reader to read the parable in a symbolic sense: behind the “owner” is the figure of God; behind the vineyard is Israel.
+In his parable, Jesus refers to this concrete situation but takes it to a higher level of understanding.
+The situation becomes a compendium of the story of God and his people.
+Matthew invites the reader to read the parable in a symbolic sense.
+The “owner” is the figure of God and the vineyard is Israel.

 b) The careful care of the owner for his vineyard (v.33):